alykapasi/saga/readme.md

 I am an avid gamer, and enjoyer of stories and media.
 A big issue I have is I get too drawn into the story, usually to the point of obsession.
 I commonly think this character is so stupid, if I was in their place I would do this differently.
 Now that powerful AI agents like ChatGPT4 and Midjourney are openly accessible, I felt like there is something that I can do.

 My idea is to leverage these AI agents to create a story that I can control and guide to my liking.
-Ideally, the AI henceforth referred to as Shakespeare will be able to do just that.
-Shakespeare will be able to generate completely new stories all on its own or modify existing stories from a specified point by the user.
-Shakespeare should also be able to take in user input as a prompt: if empty decide by itself or if a prompt is entered then it should generate according to what the user wants.
+Ideally, the AI henceforth referred to as Homer will be able to do just that.
+Homer will be able to generate completely new stories all on its own or modify existing stories from a specified point by the user.
+Homer should also be able to take in user input as a prompt: if empty decide by itself or if a prompt is entered then it should generate according to what the user wants.

 ### Implentation Checklist